Transgender Actress Trace Lysette Poses Nude for ‘Women’s Health’ Magazine, Says Photo Shoot Was ‘Liberating’

 Trace Lysette posted nude for Women’s Health Naked Strength issue, which she described as an incredibly empowering experience given the pressures she faces as a transgender woman, according to an article dictated by the actress for Women’s Health.

-In the photo, the Transparent actress poses nude against a tree with her side turned towards the camera.
-With one hand, she supports herself against the tree while the other rests of the knee of her bent leg, strategically covering her side boob.
-With the other leg stretched out behind her, the 31-year-old shows off her flawless figure and ample backside while gazing unsmiling at the camera.
-She wears her long, brown, curly hair loose and flowing down her back while her face is made up with subtle eye makeup and pink lips.
+In the photo, the Transparent actress posed nude against a tree with her side turned toward the camera.
+With one hand, she supported herself against the tree while the other rested on the knee of her bent leg, strategically covering her side boob.
+With the other leg stretched out behind her, the 31-year-old showed off her flawless figure and ample backside while gazing unsmiling at the camera.
+She wore her long, brown, curly hair loose and flowing down her back while her face was made up with subtle eye makeup and pink lips.

-In the article, Trace opens up about being transgender and a woman and the restraints that she faces identifying with both groups.
+In the article, Trace opened up about being transgender and a woman and the restraints she faces identifying with both groups.

 “As women, we are told not to show our bodies, and as trans people, we’ve been told not to exist.
 There is something so liberating and beautiful about being naked on your own terms.”